The unions will rally in support of the casino and entertainment district at Tysons

 During a hearing of the Senate Committee on General Laws and Technologys on Jan.
 24, several people spoke in favor of Marsden’s bill, including Julie Coons, president of the Northern Virginia Chamber of Commerce, and Benita Thompson-Byas, the vice chairman of the Thompson Hospitality Corporation.

-“The creation of a mixed-use, transit-oriented complex that would include not only a casino, but a state-of-the-art conference facility and performing venue is estimated to contribute an additional $2 billion to the region and would bring thousands of new jobs to Fairfax County,” Coons told the subcommittee members.
+“The creation of a mixed-use, transit-oriented complex that would include not only a casino, but a state-of-the-art conference facility and performing arts venue is estimated to contribute an additional $2 billion to the region and would bring thousands of new jobs to Fairfax County,” Coons told the subcommittee members.

 Thompson Hospitality was a minority partner in the casino project, according to Thompson-Byas.
-The company manages several regional restaurant chains, including Big Buns, matchbox, and & Honey.
+The company manages several regional restaurant chains, including Big Buns, matchbox, and Milk & Honey.

 0 0 votes